ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v9.md

 ![](<../../../.gitbook/assets/image (551).png>)

 {% hint style="warning" %}
 The <record>_type and <record>_id fields are no longer returned by the API.
-As a result, if you have configured a segment or scope with filters on these fields, they will no longer work.
+As a result, if you have set up a segment, scope, smart action or any others features that uses these fields, they will no longer work.
 {% endhint %}